Dog anal glands problems are fairly common, appearing in about 2 – 12% of cases with dogs (1, 2, 3).

 The scent of the secretion does vary depending on the health of the canine in question.
-It may be used by dogs to communicate health or sickness to other pooches.
+Dogs may use it to communicate health or sickness to other dogs.

 Dogs Anal Glands Disease

 Impaction is essentially a blockage within the tubes leading from the dog's anal sac.
-When impaction occurs, the buildup of fluids causes the dog’s rear end to emit a pretty horrendous smell.
+When impaction occurs, the buildup of fluids causes the dog’s rear end to emit a pretty bad smell.

 Some of the most common reasons that dogs anal glands can occur are:

-Prior Infection – Scar tissue can form if your dog has suffered from a past anal sac infection which then makes it more likely for impaction, and additional infections to occur.
+Scar tissue can form if your dog has suffered from a past anal sac infection, which then makes it more likely for impaction and additional infections to occur.

-Past Trauma – Injuries can deform the opening of the anal gland duct, and make it difficult for the secretions to escape.
+Injuries can deform the opening of a dog's anal gland duct and make it difficult for the secretions to escape.

-When your dog suffers from this condition, the symptoms will likely stand out due to the extreme discomfort associated with the condition.
-These symptoms may include:
+When your dog suffers from this condition, the symptoms will likely stand out due to the extreme discomfort associated with the condition (16, 17, 18).
+These symptoms may include the below.

 1. Scooting Butt

-It can be difficult to diagnose which of these conditions he’s suffering from at home, but your vet will quickly and easily be able to run some tests to determine which condition is apparent – and therefore, what treatment is necessary.
+It can be difficult to diagnose which of these conditions your pet is suffering from, but your vet can quickly run some tests to determine the issue and what treatment is necessary.

 2. Distinct Odor

-The healthy excretions of the anal sacs, while not smelling like roses – isn’t overpowering.
-However, when there is a build up of the oils and sweat contained within the gland, you will likely notice a constant strong smell coming from your dog’s rear end.
+However, when there is a build-up of the oils and sweat within the gland, you will likely notice a constant strong smell coming from your dog’s rear end.

 3. Bad Breath